nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Generator
-A program that is used to create transactions that can be broadcast to the Nervos CKB network.
+A program used to create transactions that can be broadcast to the Nervos CKB network.

+Generators run locally on the client side (off-chain).They utilize user input and existing cells as program inputs, to create new cells with new states as output.

 #### See Also
 - [Nervos CKB](#nervos-ckb)